-This is the first year I have been organised enough to put together a lesson to celebrate Earth Day on 22nd April, so I’m feeling a tiny bit pleased with myself.
-I also love the outcome from the lesson – beautiful, bright ‘bottle blooms’ (or colourful flowers make from waste plastic bottles).
+This is the first year I have been organised enough to put together a lesson to celebrate Earth Day on 22nd April.
+So I’m feeling a tiny bit pleased with myself.
+I also love the outcome from the lesson – beautiful, bright ‘bottle blooms’ (or colourful flowers made from waste plastic bottles).

 Earth Day has been around since the 70s, and it has grown in impact, with over 190 countries celebrating it in some way this year.
 The lesson I have designed focuses on the environmental impact of waste plastic, particularly from disposable bottles, on the earth and ocean -there is a trailer for the film A Plastic Ocean which highlights the problem very clearly here and a Greenpeace petition here.

 My aim was to make the lesson as straight forward and accessible as possible, so the resources required are simple: waste plastic bottles, scissors and POSCA marker pens.
 This means you can do this lesson in a non-specialist classroom if necessary.
 Of course if you are in an art classroom, you can use acrylic paint instead of marker pens – and this would be a cheaper option if you have these already – but there would be more time needed for the clean-up.